DamianWong01/sentiment-analysis-henry-viii-letters/README.md

 The repository contains the following files:

-- `sentiment_analysis.py`: The main Python script that performs sentiment analysis on the love letters.
+- `sentiment_analysis.ipynb`: The Python notebook that performs sentiment analysis on the love letters.
 - `data/`: Directory containing the text files of Henry VIII's love letters to Anne Boleyn.
 - `README.md`: This file, providing an overview of the project.